My Quiet Kitchen

 • Preheat the oven to 375 degrees F and locate a baking sheet.
 Line the baking sheet with parchment paper or a silicone baking mat.
 If air frying, preheat the air fryer to 355 degrees F.

 • Whisk together the wet ingredients in a large bowl or rectangular dish.
 Use your hands to break off nugget-size pieces of tofu, and place in the batter.
 You should get about 25 nuggets.
 It's fine if they are irregular in shape and size.
-Use a large spoon to carefully toss the tofu so that it is fully coated.
+Use a large spoon to carefully toss the tofu until fully coated.
 Set aside.

 • One piece at a time, pick up the tofu and place in the breading.
 Toss to coat, gently shake off excess, and place on the baking sheet.
 If air frying, set the breaded pieces on a plate.
-Once the air fryer is preheated, add all nuggets at the same time.
+Once the air fryer is preheated, add all nuggets at the same time, or in two batches so as not to overcrowd the air fryer.

 • Bake for 30 to 32 minutes, flipping at the halfway mark.
-Or air fry for 10 to 12 minutes, checking them at the halfway point (no need to flip).
-The nuggets are done when golden and crisp.
+Or air fry for 10 to 12 minutes, checking at the halfway point (no need to flip).
+The nuggets are done when golden and crispy.
 Serve immediately with your favorite dipping sauces.

 Notes

-Note 1: Super firm tofu works well because you don't need to press it first (saves time).
-It's also very sturdy and easy to break into nuggets.
-If using extra firm, press it for about 20 minutes before placing in the batter.
+Note 1 – Super firm tofu works well because you don't need to press it first.
+It's sturdy and easy to break into nuggets.
+If using extra firm, press it for 20–30 minutes before placing in the batter.
 See these easy instructions for pressing tofu (by Karissa's Vegan Kitchen).

-Storing and Reheating - during storage the nuggets will absorb moisture and won't be crispy.
+Storing and Reheating – during storage the nuggets will absorb moisture and won't be crispy.
 They're best reheated in the oven or air fryer.
-Tofu nuggets will keep in the fridge for up to 5 days.
+Tofu nuggets keep in the fridge for up to 5 days.
+Freezing not recommended.

 Estimated Nutrition (per serving)